codeofdiego/claude-dev-settings/commands/estimate.md

-## Analyze Ticket and Create Implementation Plan
+## Analyze Ticket and Create Implementation Plan with Estimates

 You are tasked with analyzing a ticket description and creating a comprehensive implementation plan.
 Follow these steps: